 The three vowels are:

-(The middle vowel is a mid-high, rounded, back nasal
+This sound is a mid-high, rounded, back nasal

 but with a New York accent.
 Make sure your lips are

 very rounded.
 It is usually spelled with "on."

 This sound is the mid, front nasal vowel.
 It is similar to the vowel sound in the English word "end."
 It has the most variable spelling: ain, ein, en, and ein all are possible spellings for this vowel.

 Vowels that appear before a nasal consonant in French

 are NOT nasalized, and that's exactly where we find